Robert Wexler: Early life

-Wexler was born in Queens, New York to Sonny and Sandra Wexler.
+Wexler was born in Queens, New York to Ben and Sandra Wexler.
 He and his family moved to South Florida when he was ten.
 Wexler graduated from Hollywood Hills High School in Hollywood, Florida and later attended Emory University for a year.
 He transferred to the University of Florida, where he received his Bachelor of Arts degree in political science in 1982.
 Wexler received his J.D. degree from The George Washington University Law School in 1985 and was a lawyer in private practice with Shutts & Bowen before serving in the House.

 Political career

 Wexler served in the Florida Senate from 1990 to 1996 before being elected to the U.S. House of Representatives in the 1996 election, filling the open seat vacated by fellow Democrat Harry Johnston.
-He has been reelected five times, never facing serious opposition in one of the most Democratic districts in Florida.
+He has been reelected six times, never facing serious opposition in one of the most Democratic districts in Florida.
 On January 3, 2010, he resigned to become executive director of the Center for Middle East Peace and Economic Cooperation, a Washington-based think tank.

 Matzoh pricing

 In April 1997, Wexler asked that an investigation be started to determine why the price of matzoh, the unleavened bread that is a staple at Jewish tables during Passover, varied so much throughout the country.
-"It's the biggest thing since the Pharaoh let us out of Egypt", Wexler said while also advising his constituents to "Get your family and friends to buy five-pound boxes in the Bronx and FedEx it down here."
+"It's the biggest thing since the Jewish people escaped from Pharaoh and Egypt", Wexler said while also advising his constituents to "Get your family and friends to buy five-pound boxes in the Bronx and FedEx it down here."